iamdudeman/sola-game-engine/sola-engine/editor/editor_TODO.md

 Comes with default configuration for built-in components and systems

 * assets tooling
     * create and edit materials
     * create and edit GUIs
         * maybe a WYSIWYG editor?

 * UI for creating and previewing ParticleEmitterComponent configurations
-    * serialize component and its parts to JSON
+    * serialize the component and its parts to JSON
+    * The left panel can select the existing configuration or create new
+    * the right panel shows emitter details

 * Editor instance configuration (composable) (goes with Scene composition)
     1. Register all EcsSystems